iamwillsoto/ai-resume-platform/resume.md

 ## PROFESSIONAL SUMMARY

-AWS Cloud Engineer with experience designing secure, scalable AWS infrastructure, automating deployments with Terraform and CloudFormation, and building production-aligned CI/CD workflows.
-Strong focus on cloud security, infrastructure standardization, and operational reliability.
+AWS Cloud Engineer with experience designing secure, scalable, and cost-effective AWS infrastructure, automating deployments with Terraform and CloudFormation, and building reliable CI/CD workflows.
+Strong background in cloud security, infrastructure standardization, and operational support, with a focus on delivering resilient solutions aligned with business needs.

 ## EXPERIENCE

-### HD SUPPLY | Cloud Infrastructure Engineer (Contract)
+### HD SUPPLY | Cloud Infrastructure Engineer
 **Jun 2024 – Present**

 - Designed and deployed highly available, scalable AWS infrastructure using EC2, VPC, S3, and RDS, improving application uptime by 99.9% and reducing latency by 25% across multiple production environments.